TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/scrollframe/ScrollFrame.md

 ```lua
 function ScrollFrame(Scope: Scope): (props: ScrollFrameProperties) -> Frame
 ```
-Initializes the ScrollFrame component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is a BaseScrollFrame, but has properties that will determine the CanvasSize for the BaseScrollFrame.

 ## Default Syntax